developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Readme-Docs-W3School.md

    $message = ($count == 1) ?
 "There is 1 item." : "There are %d items.";
    $formattedMessage = sprintf($message, $count); // $formattedMessage depends on the value of $count
    ```
-`sprintf()` is a versatile function that allows you to format strings by combining static text with placeholders for variables.
-It's very useful for generating custom strings in various contexts, such as displaying data, generating reports, or constructing dynamic messages.

 #### **PHP Number Infinity and NAN**
 ---